 The skills mentioned, and the initiative shown by participation in co-curricular activities, are valued by potential employers of recent graduates in fields such as law, politics, communications, education, and others.

 Public debates are an increasingly popular forum for robust interactions between Christians and non-Christians, whether non-believers or believers of other religions, concerning the rationality of the Christian faith.
 Students can draw upon a background in debating to take part in such apologetic activities later in life.

-Debating students also commit to additional preparation activities conducted on‐line through such collaboration tools as discussion forums and tutorials on Canvas.
+Debating students also commit to additional preparation activities with their team in the lead up to a debate conducted on‐line, through such collaboration tools as discussion forums and tutorials on Canvas.

-Finally, they must agree to check for notices through the Canvas debating course daily.
+Finally, they should check for notices through the Canvas debating course.